sav-che/TL-2/Authors/Blomqvist, Anton Gabriel {std. A.G. Blomq.}.md

-> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/item/103859#page/232/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 222](https://www.biodiversitylibrary.org/page/33265419) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Blomqvist, Anton Gabriel (1836-1904), Finnish forester and botanist, studied at the University of Helsinki 1852, Dr. phil. h.c. ib.
-1897, with the Finnish forestry institute at Evois 1861-1903. (*A.G.
-Blomq.*).
+1897, with the Finnish forestry institute at Evois 1861-1903.
+**Abbreviated name**: *A.G.
+Blomq.*

 #### Herbarium and types